CITguy/ooee/README.md

 (i.e., letter phoenetic pronunciation of "UI")

-A framework-agnostic, forward-thinking, standards-compliant web UI component library.
+A multi-platform, multi-library, forward-thinking, design system.

 ## Install
 TBD...

 ## Supported Browsers
+(TODO: move to `packages/web-core/README.md`)

 Ooey is designed to work on evergreen browsers only (IE not supported).